Molluscum still contagious after treatment?

-A couple of months ago, I realized that I had Molluscum Contagiosum.
+A couple of months ago, I realized that I had molluscum contagiosum.
 I went to a doctor and had that confirmed and I started the treatment and now the bumps are gone and there is nothing left.
 So I was wondering whether I could still be contagious or not because I am about to start seeing somebody and I need to make sure that I don't have anything. :)

-Again, once the bumps have cleared, this is a signal that the virus is gone and a person is typically no longer contagious.
-It’s possible to get molluscum contagiosum again — having had it before does not prevent you from being infected another time.
-If new bumps appear at another time, it’s likely due to contact with another infected person or contaminated items.
+Again, once the bumps are gone, this is typically a sign that the virus has cleared the body and that you’re no longer contagious.
+However, it’s worth mentioning that it’s still possible to get molluscum contagiosum again — having had it before doesn’t prevent you from being infected another time.
+If new bumps appear at some point in the future, it’s likely due to contact with another infected person or contaminated items.

-Congratulations on meeting some new and interesting,Alice!
+Congratulations on meeting some new and interesting,